noelpena/teller-actual-sync/README.md

 - **Privacy-Focused Users**: All data stays on your infrastructure
 - **Budget Automation**: Set it and forget it transaction imports
 - **Multiple Accounts**: Configure multiple instances for different banks
-- **Development**: Use sandbox mode to test Actual Budget integrations
+- **Development**: Use development mode to import transactions for free

 ---